Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 Links: [Index](#index) | [Error vs. Warning](#error-vs-warning) | [Automated Rules](#automated-rules) | [RPC](#rpc-violations): [Errors](#rpc-errors) or [Warnings](#rpc-warnings) | [SDK](#sdk-violations): [Errors](#sdk-errors) or [Warnings](#sdk-warnings)

 ### <a name="R3018" />R3018 EnumInsteadOfBoolean
 **Output Message**: Booleans are not descriptive and make them hard to use.
-Instead use string enums with allowed set of values defined.
+Consider using string enums with allowed set of values defined.
+Property: {0}.

 **Description**: Booleans properties are not descriptive in all cases and can make them to use, evaluate whether is makes sense to keep the property as boolean or turn it into an enum.